 To cash in on your travel insurance, you’ll need to file a written claim, providing documentation of the costs you pre-paid and the reason for your claim, such as a letter from your physician if you’re unable to travel because of a medical issue, Benna says.

-Read the fine print before using your card’s insurance
+Read the fine print before using your card’s travel insurance

 Your credit card is likely to have certain exclusions so you won’t be reimbursed, such as if you can’t travel because of a pre-existing medical condition, or if your airline or tour operator cancels your trip other than for extreme weather or a strike.